 REM is considered as well to be a stage of sleep during which certain kinds of memories are generated and consolidated.
 REM sleep is believed to connect emotions and emotional memories, as well as memories related with motor learning experiences.
 This is known as memory consolidation, and it occurs during both deep sleep and REM.
 Deep sleep, often known as the third stage of non-rapid eye movement sleep, occurs right before REM sleep.

 Researchers believed that REM sleep boosts brain growth since babies spend the majority of their time in it.
-Adding to the evidence, animals with less developed brains, such as humans and puppies, spend more time in REM sleep during infancy than those with more developed brains, such as horses and birds.
+Adding to the evidence, animals with less developed brains, such as babies and puppies, spend more time in REM sleep during infancy than those with more developed brains, such as horses and birds.

 How Much REM Sleep is Needed?